 Extending the life of a product is an important part of the circular economy and will reduce their environmental impact.
 Our members can help extend the life of your phone through their repair, reuse and trade-in programs.
-MobileMuster works with service centres and repair shops to ensure that any mobiles and components that can’t be reused are recycled the right way.
+MobileMuster works with charities, service centres and repair shops to ensure that any mobiles and components that can’t be reused are recycled the right way.

 If your mobile is still working consider extending its life by either selling it or passing it on to friends and family.
 Remember to remove any data that you would like to keep, take a look at our data management tips, before you sell or give your phone away.

 A number of our members provide trade-in programs.
 You will need to check to see if your device is eligible and make sure it is in good working condition.
 Trade-in programs can provide credit towards your next purchase or account.